The best managers are great leaders. The two functions have long been associated. See how you can equip managers with great leadership skills

 In order to grow as a leader and the organization as a whole, you need to address the value of good and honest feedback.
 You give timely feedback to your team members and you should ask for that same feedback about your performance.
 That continuous exchange of feedback helps your entire team grow as a unit as well.

-You can’t lead without a proper strategy.
+You can't lead without a proper strategy.
 In order for you to properly lead a team, you need to set a clear direction for them.
-That is one of the most skills a leader must have but important to focus none of the less.
+That is one of the most skills a leader must have but important to focus on nonetheless.

 Great leaders adapt their managing style to their team's goals.
 They can be the architects of an organization's success by implementing the blueprints for employee engagement and productivity.
 For that to happen, you should know your company's strengths and flaws so that your plan encompasses the entire structure of the organization.

 Your team members and peers are the greatest assets of your organization.
-You should treat them as such and should make them a priority in planning towards your organization’s goals.
+You should treat them as such and should make them a priority in planning toward your organization's goals.